Grade 7 Vocab Audios and Pics

 Parents Need to Know

-Parents need to know that Grade 7 Vocab Audios and Pics makes learning words fun.
-Grade 7 Vocab gives tweens the ability to study using entertaining cartoon depictions and humorous (sometimes a bit controversial) audio examples of usage.
+Parents need to know that Grade 7 Vocab Audios and Pics includes more than 200 vocabulary flash cards and quizzes to check for understanding.
+Grade 7 Vocab gives tweens the ability to study using entertaining cartoon depictions and humorous audio examples of usage.
 The app also offers flexible features like search, the ability to save entries to a list of mastered words, and a flashcards mode.
-The graphics are crisp, navigation is intuitive, and the audio feature is great for kids who struggle with reading or who are auditory learners.
+The graphics are crisp, navigation is intuitive, and the audio feature is nice for kids who struggle with reading or who are auditory learners.
 Entries also feature spot-on definitions and parts of speech.

 What kids can learn

 Language & Reading